LeoF99/nest-contents-service/README.md

 $ npm run test
 ```

-All of these are executed as part of its pipeline in [Gitlab CI](https://gitlab.com/sanardigital/Y/X/-/pipelines).

-### Contributing

-We encourage small and testable commits.
-All commits must start with the story card they refer to and a message indicating what exactly that commit changes.
-If you're pairing with someone, please add that person as a contributer as well.
-You can add this to your commit message: `Co-authored-by: name <name@example.com>`.

 #### Database migrations

 To automatically generate a new migration based on our TypeORM entities, simply execute: